-(4) Party ballots FOR THE PRIMARY ELECTION FOR AN OFFICE OTHER THAN A COVERED OFFICE shall be cast in the same manner as in general elections.
-An elector shall not vote for more candidates for any office than are to be elected at the general election as indicated on the ballot.

-(5) Instead of voting for a candidate whose name is printed on the party ballot FOR THE PRIMARY ELECTION FOR AN OFFICE OTHER THAN A COVERED OFFICE, an elector may cast a write-in vote for any eligible candidate who is a member of the major political party and who has filed an affidavit of intent of write-in candidacy pursuant to section 1-4-1101.
-When no candidate has been designated by an assembly or by petition FOR THE PRIMARY ELECTION FOR AN OFFICE OTHER THAN A COVERED OFFICE, a write-in candidate for nomination by any major political party FOR THE PRIMARY ELECTION FOR AN OFFICE OTHER THAN A COVERED OFFICE must receive at least the number of votes at any primary election that is required by section 1-4-801(2) to become designated as a candidate by petition.
+- (4) Party ballots shall be cast in the same manner as in general elections.
+An elector shall not vote for more candidates for any office than are to be elected at the general election as indicated on the ballot. - (5) Instead of voting for a candidate whose name is printed on the party-ALL-CANDIDATE PRIMARY ELECTION ballot, an elector may cast a write-in vote for any eligible candidate who is a member of the major political party and who has filed an affidavit of intent of write-in candidacy pursuant to section 1-4-1101.
+When no candidate has been designated by an assembly or by petition, a write in candidate for nomination by any major political party must receive at least the number of votes at any primary election that is required by section 1-4-801(2) to become designated as a candidate by petition.